 If the Hair Gods have blessed you with naturally curly hair, you know how unique this hair type can be.
-It bends and coils and curves, and oftentimes there is a thin line between untamable curly locks and good curly hair days.
+It bends, coils, and curves, and oftentimes there is a thin line between untamable curly locks and good curly hair days.
 One thing that can make all the difference in the world: a solid hair care routine.
 Here are some smart hair care tips for caring for all kinds of natural curls.

 Discovering your hair type is the first step to crafting the perfect hair care routine for you.
-Your curl type is determined by the shape of the follicle that your hair grows from.
-The flatter or more oval-shaped the follicle, the curlier your hair is.
+The follicle shape determines the curl type that your hair grows from.
+The flatter or more oval-shaped the strand, the curlier your hair is.
 The more circular the follicle, the straighter your hair is.
-Your curl pattern is also identified by the shape that your individual strands make, whether they spiral, curve, wave, or kink.
+Your curl pattern is also identified by the shape that your strands make, whether they spiral, curve, wave, or kink.

 Those with textured hair might find that they have more than one type of curl pattern on their head.
 It's best to identify your curl shape and pattern(s) while your hair is soaking wet.
 There are types 2-4 with subclassifications of A-C. Type 1s are straight, 2s are wavy, 3s are curly, and 4s are coily.
 The subclassifications of A to C are based on the diameter of your wave, curl, or coil pattern.
 As are wider diameter, Bs are medium, and Cs have the smallest diameter.